quickapps/docs/en/developers/plugins.rst

 requirements specifically for QuickAppsCMS.
 These special requirements are described
 below:

 -  key "name" must be present.
-A follow the pattern ``author-name/package-name``
+A follow the pattern ``author-name/package-name``.
+   This key will be used to infer a human-readable name which will be presented to users in the administrative section of your web, for example, for package name "john-locke/rss-feed-reader" the inflected name  will be "Rss Feed Reader".
+   However, you can define a customized human-readable name using the:

+   - key "extra.human_name" (optional): Human readable name. e.g. "My super RSS reader".
+If not provided it will be inflected from package name.

 -  key "type" must be present and be **quickapps-plugin** or **cakephp/cakephp** (even if it’s a theme).